risingPhil/PokeMe64/README.md

 # Future potential improvements (ideas/roadmap)

 ## UI ideas
-- Make the initial transfer pack detect screen show the gameboy cartridge image of the game that was detected and some kind of icon when there's an error.
 - In the pokémon list, show the mini menu sprite that you would also see in the party menu in the gameboy games
 - add some background images and potentially sprites here and there.
 - add some acquisition sound effects from the gameboy games